LucasRoesler/lucasroesler.github.io/content/posts/2021/test-python-functions/index.md

 ========================================== 2 failed in 0.05s ==========================================
 ```

 In this case we get a value error because our handler function only returns a string, not a dictionary and a status code like the test expects.
-These test cases  are expecting that the handler returns something that looks like this
+These test cases expect that the handler to return something that looks like this

 ```py
 return {"value": 1.1}, 200
 ```

-This return value works with Flask, it will json serialize the dictionary and set the status code to 200 for us.
-Like the above snippet and run pytest again, the we get a new error, a value error because we got the wrong calculation result
+This return value works with Flask; it will json serialize the dictionary and set the status code to 200 for us.
+Once we update the function to look like the above snippet and run pytest again, then we get a new error, a value error because we got the wrong calculation result

 ```sh
 $ pytest